Funeral benefit pension insurance application: How to secure your financial transition period

 If applicable, the marriage certificate.

-The applicant's bank account details.
+The applicant's bank details.

 Expert tips for the application and beyond